 However, the FDA has since banned ephedrine as a weight loss ingredient because of serious side effects (

 How it works: Synephrine has similar mechanisms to ephedrine but is less potent.
 It could help reduce appetite and increase fat burning (

 Effectiveness: Very few studies have been done on synephrine, but many studies have found that ephedrine can cause significant short-term weight loss (

 Side effects: Like ephedrine, synephrine may have serious side effects related to the heart.
 It may also be addictive.

-- Increased fat burning: Caffeine and green tea extract.
+- increased fat burning: caffeine and green tea extract

-They may give your metabolism a bit of a nudge and help you lose a few pounds, but that’s where it ends, unfortunately.
+Ultimately, no supplement or pill works very well for weight loss.
+They may give your metabolism a bit of a nudge and help you lose a few pounds, but that’s where their effects likely end.

 Determining a weight that’s healthy for you, focusing on mindful eating, using safe calorie deficits, and increasing your physical activity are still the best ways to lose weight, and these methods work better than all the diet pills combined.